MarkPflug/Sylvan.Data.Excel/readme.md

 # Sylvan.Data.Excel

 The .NET library for reading Excel data files in .xls and .xlsx format.
-This provides read-only, row by row, forward-only access to the data.
+Provides readonly, row by row, forward-only access to the data.
 There is no support for creating or editing Excel files.
-Provides a familiar API via DbDataReader, which is ideal for accessing rectangular, columnar data sets.
+Provides a familiar API via `DbDataReader`, which is ideal for accessing rectangular, tabular data sets.

+Supports .xls and .xlsx formats.

 ## Installing

 This library is still a pre-release version and you will likely encounter issues while using it.
 If you do find bugs, please report an issue.
-However, be aware that I will be unlikely to be able to fix an issue unless an excel file exhibiting the problem is provided with the issue.
+However, be aware that I will be unlikely to be able to fix an issue unless an Excel file exhibiting the problem is provided with the issue.

 [Sylvan.Data.Excel Nuget Package](https://www.nuget.org/packages/Sylvan.Data.Excel/)